-Music is an important part of school life at Point View School whether viewed in the classroom, in the Performing Arts Centre or in the community.
+Music is an important part of school life at Point View School whether viewed in the classroom, in the Performing Arts Centre, the school Hall or in the community.

-Children from Year 3 – 6 who learn an instrument or sing are encouraged to participate in a range of musical ensembles including Orchestra, Year 6 Choir, Year 4/5 Girls Choir, Year 4/5 Boys Choir, Kids for Kids Choir, Ukulele Band and Rock Band.
+Children from Year 4 – 6 who learn an instrument or sing are encouraged to participate in a range of musical ensembles including Orchestra, Year 6 Choir, Year 5 Choir, Year 4 Choir, Ukulele Band and the Bucket Drummers.
 These groups perform within the school at whole school and syndicate assemblies, Grandparents Day, graduation and special assemblies, as well as performances in the community – the APPA Festival, Somerville Music Festival, World Vision Kids for Kids Concert, NZ Ukulele Festival and locally throughout the school year.
 These public performances provide opportunities for the children to perform in groups for the school community and celebrate the skills and talents they are developing.

 This develops a myriad of important skills in line with the New Zealand Curriculum; listening, singing, performing, composing and appraising as individuals and as groups, self expression, self discipline, music awareness.
 Where possible, a cross-curricular approach is adopted and musical activities are planned so that all children may participate and enjoy them, irrespective of ability.

 We are lucky to have a well-resourced Performing Arts Centre.
-The school music instruments are wide and varied: including tuned (marimbas, xylophones, bass xylophones, glockenspiels) and untuned percussion; drum kit; bass, electric and acoustic guitars; class set of ukuleles, upright pianos, portable grand electric piano.
+The school music instruments are wide and varied: including tuned (marimbas, xylophones, bass xylophones, glockenspiels) and untuned percussion; drum kit; bass, electric and acoustic guitars; class set of ukuleles, upright pianos, portable grand electric piano and more recently a stack of electric keyboards.
 The PAC also has a full sound system, including projector/white board.

 Itinerant music tuition is available out of school hours.
 More information is available from the school office.